The Boiling Resentment Behind The Foiled Plan To Kidnap Gov. Whitmer

 Protests go fringe

 Over time, protests shrunk in size and attracted strong anti-Whitmer and misogynist sentiment.
-Signs like "tyrants get the rope," "Ditch the Witch," and "Heil Whitler" began to appear alongside Confederate flags and calls to "Let us free from tyranny."
+Signs like "tyrants get the rope," "Ditch the Witch" and "Heil Whitler" began to appear alongside Confederate flags and calls to "Let us free from tyranny."

-Then, on April 30, the governor extended the state of emergency again, without approval from the Republican-controlled legislature, and heavily armed protesters stood over lawmakers in the state Senate gallery as they debated what to do about it.
+Then, on April 30, the governor extended the state of emergency again, without approval from the Republican-controlled Legislature, and heavily armed protesters stood over lawmakers in the state Senate gallery as they debated what to do about it.

 In early May, Republicans grew tired of Whitmer's nearly unilateral control and decided to sue, arguing she was violating the Michigan constitution.